jp3tty/dungeon-dice/README.md

   - **Minstrel/Bard**
     - Specialty: Thieves may be used as Mages and Mages may be used as Thieves (Mages can open any number of chests like Thieves)
     - Novice Ultimate: Discard all dice from the Dragon's Lair
-    - Master Ultimate: Discard all dice from the Dragon's Lair
+    - Master Ultimate: Discard all dice from the Dragon's Lair + Champions can defeat monsters of TWO different types
   - **Alchemist/Thaumaturge**
     - Specialty: All Chests become Potions
     - Novice Ultimate: Healing Salve - Roll 1 Party die from the Graveyard and add it to your Party